Roman Review: All about Roman’s health services and products

 Roman sells its Swipes for $27/month if you subscribe monthly.
 Each monthly kit contains eight Swipes.
 However, if you commit to a 3-month supply (24 wipes), your monthly price comes down to only $22.

 Promescent, Hims, and VigRX are the other big players in the delay scene.
 Each of those companies also offers a delay spray, whereas Roman only offers the wipes.
 The wipes from Hims and Promescent are also stronger, boasting a 10% solution to Roman’s 4%.
 That might not always be a good thing, though.
 If you find the 10% solution to take away too much sensation (like the difference between a thin condom and a thick one), a 4% solution may be superior.
-There is also reason to believe that Roman’s Swipes are a better choice for men with sensitive skin, as a lower concentration of benzocaine should reduce the intensity of any potential allergic reaction.
+There is also reason to believe that Roman’s Swipes are a better choice for men with sensitive skin, as a lower concentration of benzocaine may reduce the intensity of any potential reaction.

-As for Roman’s second, prescription option for PE, Sertraline (generic Zoloft) is what's referred to as an off-label treatment for premature ejaculation because it wasn't designed or approved to treat PE.
+As for Roman’s second option for PE, prescription Sertraline (generic Zoloft) is what's referred to as an off-label treatment for premature ejaculation because it wasn't designed or approved to treat PE.
 It’s traditionally used as an antidepressant selective serotonin reuptake inhibitor (SSRI), but it can delay orgasm for some male patients.
 Sertraline won't be suitable for everyone; it's a daily medication, and there are contraindications, drug interactions, potential side effects, and health risks for the doctor to consider.

 Common side effects of sertraline include: